Fidelity Contrafund gets big lift from Facebook surge

-Fidelity Investments' $111 billion Contrafund received a big lift on Thursday from its $2 billion stake in Facebook Inc after the shares surged 18 percent on better-than-expected revenue results.
+Fidelity Investments' $111 billion (67 billion pounds) Contrafund received a big lift on Thursday from its $2 billion stake in Facebook Inc after the shares surged 18 percent on better-than-expected revenue results.

 Contrafund is the largest mutual fund owner of Facebook shares, according to Lipper Inc data.
 At the end of December, Facebook was Contrafund's No. 12 holding, accounting for 1.8 percent of its portfolio, Fidelity disclosed on Thursday.